20 Tips for School Social Media

 Encouraging followers to like, comment, and share your posts is a mantra for increasing your school’s followers on social media.
 Posts with high engagement rank higher in people’s feeds than posts with little engagement.

-This creates a ripple effect: When someone interacts with a post, that post will then appear on the timelines of people they know, which expands your account’s reach to people who don’t even follow you.
+This creates a ripple effect: When someone interacts with a post, that post will then appear on the timelines of people they know, which expands your reach to people who don’t even follow you.

 Additionally, if someone comments with a question, answer it!
 If they leave a comment, acknowledge it.

+What about negative comments?
 Don’t focus on them.
-If it’s a serious matter, invite the person to give you a call or send an email.
+If it’s a serious matter, invite the person to get in touch off social media.
 If it’s someone just “trolling,” hide their comment.
 They’ll see their remark, but no one else will.

 11. Use Data to Drive Social Media Decisions